Prashikh/ECE4180FinalProject/index.md

 In progress

 ## Source Code
-To be uploaded on our github and linked here
+The source is uploaded at our GitHub Repository.
+The link to our repository is - https://github.com/Prashikh/ECE4180FinalProject.git
 ## Media
 Add photos and videos of the project